World Press Freedom Day 2017

 In order to enter the Republic of Indonesia, a valid passport with a minimum validity of at least six months from the date of entry and a valid onward or return ticket are required.
 Since 2015, visa-free entry for a stay of up to 30 days has been made available for nationals from 169 countries.
 Please notice the specific requirements and purpose pertaining to this type of visa listed on the website of the Directorate-General of Immigration.

 Visit visa's are available for nationals from countries which are not included on the visa exempt list, for which an application needs to be submitted at an Indonesian Embassy or Consulate prior to leaving for the Republic of Indonesia.
 When granted, a visit visa is valid for 60 days.
+Participants are advised to read carefully the limitation of the regulations pertaining to the visit visa.
+For those who wish to apply for journalists’ visa, please kindly follow the correct application procedure.

 Please consult the website of the Directorate-General of Immigration for more information.